-The Company leases office space for its corporate headquarters, located in South San Francisco, CA. The lease term is through April 30, 2023 and there are no stated renewal options.
 Operating lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term.
 In calculating the present value of the lease payments, the Company has elected to utilize its incremental borrowing rate based on the original lease term and not the remaining lease term.
-The lease includes non-lease components (e.g., common area maintenance) that are paid separately from rent based on actual costs incurred and therefore were not included in the right-of-use asset and lease liability but are reflected as an expense in the period incurred.
+The lease includes non-lease components (e.g., common area maintenance) that are paid separately from rent based on actual costs incurred and, therefore, were not included in the right-of-use asset and lease liability but are reflected as an expense in the period incurred.

-On July 17, 2020, the Company entered into an amendment to the existing lease agreement to lease additional office space for an aggregated undiscounted future monthly payment of \$0.5 million.
-This amendment is treated as a separate lease with a lease term of 2.6 years and commenced during the fourth quarter of 2020.
+The Company leases office space for its corporate headquarters, located in South San Francisco, CA. The lease term is through April 30, 2023 and there are no stated renewal options.
+On July 17, 2020, the Company entered into an amendment to its existing lease agreement to lease additional office space for an aggregated undiscounted future monthly payment of \$0.5 million.
+The amendment was treated as a separate lease with a lease term of 2.6 years and commenced during the fourth quarter of 2020.